Frequently Asked Questions

 Yes, we sell dogs as puppies.

-What breeds do you have?
+What types do you have?

 Read about some of the defining traits and the history of the Formosan Black.

 Other varieties of the Formosan Mountain Dog arrived with migration waves and settlers over the last 400–1,000 years.
 Lucky (the brown dog in some of the pictures) is another Formosan Mountain Dog, but not the indigenous black Takasago.
-Once we find a non-indigenous FMD mate for Lucky, their puppies will also be available through this site.
+Once we find a mate for Lucky, their puppies will also be available through this site, but they will be "Taiwan Dogs", not the "Formosan Black".

 How much is a dog worth?

-One rare Formosan Black puppy starts at $10,000 USD for Michigan residents through November 16, 2024.
+One rare Formosan Black puppy starts at $1,000 USD for picking up dogs in person.

 How do I adopt a dog?